10 Ways Self-Driving Cars Will Change How Society Functions

 2. Fewer distracted driving accidents

 Whether or not you have the self-driving feature turned on, it’s always a good idea to pay attention to the road.
 But when cars are driving themselves, checking a text on the road becomes less of an issue.
+This means that you won’t ever have to deal with selling your damaged car again.
+Which is a relief because it can be a time consuming process.

 3. Less vehicles on the road